By Sara G. Stephens

 With the advent of summer comes the dawn of summer camps, summer sports, and summer vacations.
 It’s easy to get caught up in the swirl of the season’s voracious time consumers and forget to take a moment to sit back with friends for an afternoon or evening of summertime fun.

 This year, why not be the awesome family on the block who throws a backyard party for all to enjoy?
-With some simple set-up, and inexpensive activities, your event can be just the ice-breaker your neighborhood needs to form fond memories and lasting relationships.
+With some simple set-up, and inexpensive activities, your event can be just the icebreaker that your neighborhood needs to form fond memories and lasting relationships.

 Here are some tips for making your soiree happen with relatively little effort and expense.